British English Vowel Chart

-This chart represents all of the vowel sounds in a contemporary standard English accent.
-The recordings are by a male native speaker born in 1987.
+This chart represents all of the vowel sounds in a contemporary Standard Southern British English Accent.
+The chart may look different from others you have seen in the past.

 - Change the Symbols by clicking on the dictionary you use.